renatawong/renatawong.github.io/_pages/join-us.md

 **Email address**: See the menu to the left (on browsers), or click on `Follow` (on mobile devices). **Please disclose any use of LLMs in your correspondence.**

-**Please note**: Due to the volume of messages we receive, we are only able to respond to inquiries that align with our current interests and priorities.
+**Please note**: Due to the high volume of inquiries we receive, we can only respond to messages that align with our current interests and priorities.
+If you do not hear from us within two weeks, please understand that we are unable to pursue your request.
 Thank you for your understanding.

 **Please note**: We reserve the right to change the rules listed herein without prior or further notice.